It is

 the hindcast method as applied to the specification of the

-extreme climate consists of the following steps: (1) survey
+extreme climate consists of the following steps:

-the relevant type or types responsible for extremes; (2)
+relevant type responsible for extremes;

-for each storm selected above a threshold of intensity,
+each storm selected above a threshold of intensity,

 numerical hindcast of the time history of the sea state